 Editing a Novel on a Tablet

-As many of you know, I finished writing Dead Centre II at the end of last month, but it was also the first book that I had written solely on a tablet – a Kindle Fire HDX, as it happens.
-I had never tried editing a novel on a tablet, so my next task was to try that.
+As many of you know, I finished writing Dead Centre II at the end of last month.
+It was also the first book that I had written solely on a tablet – a Kindle Fire HDX.
+I had never tried editing a novel on a tablet though, so my next task was to try that.

 Editing a novel on a tablet has been a disaster!

 I will explain.
-The Kindle Fire HDX has sixteen gigabytes or memory, so plenty you would think, and so indeed it is, if you only write a couple of thousand words a day and then upload them to the main computer to be tagged on the end of your novel.
-It works very well.
+The Kindle Fire HDX has sixteen gigabytes or memory, so plenty you would think.
+And, yes, indeed it is!
+If you only write a couple of thousand words a day and then upload them to the main computer.
+It works very well if you then just tag them on the end of your novel..

 The size of the Kindle (in the photo), compared with my Asus, is tiny, yet it has ten hours of battery life compared with the Asus’ two and a half.
 It makes it the ideal medium to use when I’m out for the day but still working.
 That was why I thought I’d try editing a novel on a tablet as well.

-However, although it can easily read books much larger than the 75,000 words in DC2, it is not equipped to hold them in memory for editing.
-While it can cope with editing an article or a chapter with ease, editing a novel on a tablet like the Fire is awesomely tedious.
+However, although it can easily read books much larger than the 75,000 words in Dead Centre 2, it is not equipped to hold them in memory for editing.
+While it can cope with editing an article or a chapter with ease, editing a novel on a tablet like the Kindle Fire is awesomely tedious.

 The first problem with editing a novel on a tablet is that the internal gubbins of the tiny machine is so overwhelmed that it sometimes can’t find the time to load the keyboard.
-If you can persuade it to do that, and there are a few tricks you can play on it, it takes seconds, between one and sixty, usually, but it can be more, to carry out each command.
+If you can persuade it to do that, and there are a few tricks you can play on it, it takes seconds to carry out each command.
+Usually, between one and sixty, unfortunately, but it can take longer.

-So, say in your typing frenzy, you allowed the predictive selection of ‘standardised’ for ‘stand-up’, you would need to backspace four times and type ‘-up’ (ie,three characters).
-That is seven operations, which could easily take five to ten minutes.
+So, say in your typing frenzy, you allowed the predictive selection of ‘standardised’ for ‘stand-up’, you would need to backspace seven times and type ‘-up’ (i.e, three characters).
+That is ten operations, which could easily take five to ten minutes.

-Now, I like the app, called My Office, I think (a large ‘W’ on a red square), but I’m afraid it can’t cope with editing a novel on a tablet.
-Writing, yes, but editing, no. When writing, I achieved speeds of 600 words an hour, which is comparable with my speed on a laptop, although I can write faster by hand, but hate typing up.
+Now, I like the app called My Office, I think (a large ‘W’ on a red square), but I’m afraid it can’t cope with editing a novel on a tablet.
+Writing, yes, but editing, no. When writing on the Kindle Fire, I achieved speeds of 600 words an hour.
+That is comparable with my speed on my Asus, although I can write faster anually, although I hate typing up.

 Dog Root in a Tree Stump

-Those of you who couldn’t see the root outside my office window which has transformed itself into the head of a dog overnight, here it is, clearly marked.
-You will probably need to enlarge the image to see it easily, but she is there looking up to two o’ clock.
+A photo for those of you who couldn’t see the root outside my office window.
+A root-branch transformed itself into the head of a dog overnight!
+See it, clearly marked?
+You will probably need to enlarge the image to see it easily.
+However, she is there looking up to two o’ clock.

-My experiment with editing a novel on a tablet has put me back a few days, because I did stick with it for fourteen of the twenty chapters, but it means that I have to crack on now.
+My experiment with editing a novel on a tablet has put me back a few days.
+Mainly because I did stick with it for fourteen of the twenty chapters.
+However, that means that I have to crack on now.